The Problem: Violence against women and girls in India.

 The solution: Empowerment programs for adolescents.

-Breakthrough Trust India is implementing the community-based approach into school curriculum and community-based programs targeting adolescents which have a similar level of effectiveness.
+Breakthrough Trust is implementing the community-based approach into school curriculum and community-based programs targeting adolescents.

 How Breakthrough Trust works

 Breakthrough Trust implements community-based programs that target adolescents inside and outside the school system.
-Through their work, Breakthrough Trust has reached nearly 1.5 million adolescents in 13 districts and 4 states (Haryana, Uttar Pradesh, Jharkhand and Delhi/NCR) in India.
+Through their work, Breakthrough Trust has reached reached around 2.3 million adolescents in 6 states (Uttar Pradesh, Haryana, Delhi/NCR, Jharkhand, Punjab and Odisha) in India.

-Breakthrough Trust uses the socio-ecological model where they work with different stakeholders, including local administration at the village and district level, frontline health workers and other community stakeholders like families and other community members who impact a girl’s life.
-Breakthrough also works with young adults aged 19-25 years old in the community and creates youth leaders or Team Change Leaders (TCLs).
-These TCLs act as a bridge between the organization and the community and are extensively trained by Breakthrough to act as a support system for adolescents in the community.
+Breakthrough Trust uses the socio-ecological model in which adolescents are at the core.
+They also work with different stakeholders, including local administration at the village and district level, frontline health workers and other community stakeholders like families and other community members who impact an adolescent’s life.
+Their engagement with young adults aged 19-25 years old in the community leads to the rise of youth leaders or Team Change Leaders (TCLs).
+These volunteers act as a bridge between the organization and the community and are extensively trained by Breakthrough to act as a support system for adolescents in the community.

-In conjunction, through its systems change work on gender transformative school systems, Breakthrough Trust collaborates with state governments and state education departments to embed a gender lens into the middle school subject curricula.
-It is currently working with the governments of Punjab and Odisha to scale its programs at government schools and is involved in training teachers and school leaders to build gender sensitivity, work with middle management for effective implementation of the program and enhance parental engagement to increase value for girls’ education and aspirations.
+In conjunction, Breakthrough Trust is a technical partner to state governments and state education departments to embed an inclusive lens into the middle school subject curricula.
+It is currently working with the governments of Punjab and Odisha to scale its programs at government schools by training teachers and school leaders to ensure that classes are safe and discrimination-free for students, working with middle management for effective implementation of the program and enhancing parental engagement to increase value for girls’ education and aspirations.